Issey Miyake: Early life and education

+Career

-In 1969, he moved to New York City, where he met artists like Christo and Robert Rauschenberg.
+In 1969, Miyake moved to New York City, where he met Christo, Robert Rauschenberg, Joe Eula and Donna Jordan.
 He was enrolled in English classes at Columbia University and worked on Seventh Avenue for designer Geoffrey Beene.
 Returning to Tokyo in 1970, he founded the Miyake Design Studio, a high-end producer of women's fashion.

 From a young age, Miyake respected artist Isamu Noguchi, whose novelty and sense of fun in his designs inspired Miyake.
 He was also inspired by fashion designer Madeleine Vionnet's use of geometric calculations and "a single piece of beautiful cloth".
 In Paris, he visited several museums and he mentioned that he was influenced by sculptors such as Constantin Brâncuși and Alberto Giacometti.

-San Francisco Chronicle fashion editor Sylvia Rubin credits Miyake together with Babette Pinsky with "reinventing" the Mariano Fortuny pleat in the 1980s.

-In the late 1980s, he began to experiment with new methods of pleating that would allow both flexibility of movement for the wearer as well as ease of care and production.
+In the late 1980s, Miyake began to experiment with new methods of pleating that would allow both flexibility of movement for the wearer as well as ease of care and production.
 The garments are cut and sewn first, then sandwiched between layers of paper and fed into a heat press, where they are pleated.
 The fabric's 'memory' holds the pleats and when the garments are liberated from their paper cocoon, they are ready-to wear.
-He did the costume for Ballett Frankfurt with an ultra feather-polyester jersey permanently pleated in a piece named "the Loss of Small Detail" William Forsythe and also work on ballet "Garden in the setting".
-Miyake realized that the new method of making clothes fit well in dancers.
-After studying how dancers move, he sent 200 to 300 garments for dancers to wear a different one in each performance of The Last Detail.
-This led to the development of the Pleats, Please range and inspired him to use dancers to display his work.